Teaching English in Poland

 Teaching English in Poland is for anyone who wants to take a small step out of their comfort zone.
 You don’t get too far away from the safety of Western Europe.
 People are warm and welcoming, it’s full of history and culture, and a society in transition, which is always interesting to see and experience.

 A work permit can take up to a few months to complete which is taken care of by a native Polish speaker.
-Make sure you move quickly as some documents have to be sent to the Polish embassy that take a little bit of time to arrive.
+Make sure you move quickly as some documents have to be sent to the Polish embassy which takes a little bit of time to arrive.

 Poland has a lot of vacancies for English teaching jobs.
-Peak hiring is May/June and in September too.
-Common places of employment are in language schools, English-language kindergartens, and public schools.
+The peak hiring is in May, June, and in September too.
+Common places of employment are language schools, English-language kindergartens, and public schools.

 Typically, you get accommodation and holidays paid for.
 It’s rare but some employers may offer flight reimbursement as well.
 Keep an eye out for all these benefits in your contract.